spinalcordtoolbox/sct_docker/README.rst

 To Install Docker in Windows XP/VISTA/7/8/8.1/10 others than Pro/Enterprise use `Docker Toolbox <https://docs.docker.com/toolbox/overview/>`_.
 Here is the the `tutorial <https://docs.docker.com/toolbox/toolbox_install_windows/>`_.

+When using Docker Toolbox, mounting folders in a docker container can be a bit complicated and has certain limitations.
+The main limitation is that by default we will only be able to mount folders that are inside the C:/Users folder.

+To be able to process NIFTI volumes that we have in our Windows PC we will go to the folder C:/Users and create a folder called docker_shared_folder This folder that we have just created will be our work folder in which we will place all the volumes that we want to process using the SCT.

 Online Installation